theAfricanQuant/trade/README.rst

 A *context* may be a situation where daytrades should be identified.

-A *context* may also involve taxes and other costs.
+A *context* may also involve taxes and other costs altering the value of the trades.

 Extending the framework